Carmoruda/100-days-of-code/log.md

 **Today's Progress**: During the day I have continued studying the different concepts of probability, so I have not done any practical activities.

-**Thoughts**: Ttoday hasn't been very entertaining since the probability study is getting too dense for me.
+**Thoughts**: Today hasn't been very entertaining since the probability study is getting too dense for me.

 ### Day 5: July 30 2021, Friday